proycon/gecco/README.md

  Configuration
 ----------------

-A Gecco system consist of a configuration, either in the form of a simplee Python script or an external.
+A Gecco system consists of a configuration, either in the form of a simplee Python script or an external.
 YAML configuration file.

 	corrector = Corrector("fowlt", "/path/to/fowlt/")